Sarah Jessica Parker: Production work

+Books and wine

 In October 2016, Parker announced an imprint with Crown Publishing Group, SJP for Hogarth, and in 2017, her partnership with American Library Association (ALA) to create Book Club Central, a new online platform that will provide reading resources, including recommendations, expert-curated book lists, and other content for book clubs and readers.
+In June 2023, she partnered with an independent publisher Zando to create her own imprint, SJP Lit.

-In 2019, Parker entered into a collaboration partnership with New Zealand Winery Invivo & Co to produce a range of wines.
+In 2019, Parker entered into a collaboration partnership with New Zealand winery Invivo & Co to produce a range of wines.
 Together each year they produce a vintage, award-winning Invivo X, Sarah Jessica Parker Sauvignon Blanc, from Marlborough New Zealand; and the Invivo X, Sarah Jessica Parker Rosé from Provence.

+In 2025, Parker was one of the judges for the 2025 Booker Prize.

 Personal life

 Parker was in a relationship with actor Robert Downey Jr. from 1984 until 1991.
 They met on the set of Firstborn.
-Downey had a drug problem, which affected their relationship.
-Parker has said, "I believed I was the person holding him together."
+His drug problem affected their relationship.
+She said: "I believed I was the person holding him together."
 She later briefly dated John F. Kennedy Jr.

-Parker married actor Matthew Broderick on May 19, 1997, in Manhattan's Lower East Side, in an Episcopal ceremony officiated by Broderick's sister, Janet Broderick Kraft.
-The couple had been introduced by one of Parker's brothers at the Naked Angels theater company, where Parker and Broderick both performed.
-The couple married in a civil ceremony in a historic synagogue on the Lower East Side in Manhattan.
-Their son James was born October 28, 2002.
-Parker and Broderick's twin daughters, Marion and Tabitha, were born June 22, 2009, via surrogacy.
-Their respective middle names, Elwell and Hodge, are from Parker's mother's family, which Parker discovered while researching her ancestry for the first episode of Who Do You Think You Are?, which originally aired March 5, 2010.
-In the appearance she also discovered she had ancestors involved in the California Gold Rush of 1849–1850 and in the Salem witch trials of 1692.
+Parker married actor Matthew Broderick on May 19, 1997, in Manhattan's Lower East Side, in an Episcopal ceremony officiated by Broderick's sister, Rev. Janet Broderick Kraft.
+The couple had been introduced by one of her brothers at the Naked Angels theater company, where she and Broderick both performed.
+Their son James Wilkie Broderick was born October 28, 2002.
+Their twin daughters, Marion and Tabitha, were born June 22, 2009, via surrogacy.
+Their respective middle names, Elwell and Hodge, are from maternal ancestors she discovered in the first episode of Who Do You Think You Are?, which originally aired March 5, 2010.

 Since 2009, Parker has lived in Greenwich Village with her husband and children.
 In 2017, it was reported that the couple was combining two townhouses they had purchased for $35 million on West 11th Street in 2016, with renovations continuing into 2019.
 The family also spends considerable time at their second home near Kilcar, a village in County Donegal, Ireland, where Broderick spent summers as a child.

-Filmography, awards and nominations
+Credits and accolades

-She received ten Emmy Award nominations, all for Sex and the City, winning Outstanding Comedy Series (as producer) in 2001 and Outstanding Lead Actress in a Comedy Series in 2004.
-She also received nine Golden Globe nominations, with four wins (all for Sex and the City) in 2000, 2001, 2002 & 2004.
-While Carrie Bradshaw remains Parker's most famous role, some of her critically acclaimed and commercially successful films are:
+Parker received ten Emmy Award nominations, all for Sex and the City, winning Outstanding Comedy Series (as producer) in 2001 and Outstanding Lead Actress in a Comedy Series in 2004.
+She also received nine Golden Globe nominations, with four wins (all for Sex and the City) in 2000, 2001, 2002 and 2004.
+Some of her critically acclaimed and commercially successful films are: